rob-coaching/js-dates-fullstack-guide/README.md

 2023-11-18T00:00:00.000Z (ISO DATE) => 1700265600000 (UNIX TIMESTAMP)
 ```

-Storing the date as such a number has some great advantages.
+Storing the date as a number has some great advantages.

 We can very easily COMPARE dates.